 - Lay the frame flat (on a table, bench or the floor).
 Working on one corner at a time, pull and screw each corner together as follows: - Once the corner is inserted, using the 2.5mm bit, drill 2 holes through the edge of the frame, one 23mm from the corner and another 45mm from the corner.
 Make sure the drill bit goes in to a depth of 1".
-Insert and screw in the No. 4 34" screws provided.
-See image below
+Insert and screw in the No. 4 3/4" corner screws provided.
+See image on next page.

-Step 4 - Fitting the mid-bar
+Step 4 - Fitting the Mid-Bar Handle

-The mid-bar fits mid-way between the top and the bottom the screen to provide extra strength and provide framework to push against when opening and closing the door.
+The Mid-bar Handle fits mid-way between the top and the bottom the screen to provide extra strength to your screen and act as a handle.
 Its position can be raised or lowered if necessary but try to stay as close to the mid-point as possible.

-- With the flat surface of the frame facing upwards, measure between the frame lengths on your screen at the point where you wish to position the mid-bar. - Using a chop saw or hack saw cut the mid-bar to length. - Position the mid-bar to check it's a snug fit and then mark at the top of mid-bar with a pencil line, both on the inside and outside of your frame as per the image. - Repeat on the opposite side of your screen. - Remove the mid-bar - From the left-over length of mid-bar frame, cut another small piece approx. 5mm long to use as a jig. - Position the jig up against your pencil line. - Mark the position of the holes (as per the red arrows) Do this on both the inside and outside of your screen. - Repeat on the opposite side of your screen.
+- With the flat surface of the frame facing upwards, measure between the frame lengths on your screen at the point where you wish to position the handle bar. - Using a chop saw or hack saw cut the midbar to length. - Position the mid-bar to check it's a snug fit and then mark at the top of mid-bar with a pencil line, both on the inside and outside of your frame as per the image. - Repeat on the opposite side of your screen. - Remove the mid-bar

+- From the left-over length of mid-bar frame, cut another small piece approx. 5mm long to use as a jig. - Position the jig up against your pencil line.
+If you are not positioning in the middle of the screen ensure you have the top of the jig facing upwards, see image on previous page. - Mark the position of the holes (as per the red arrows) Do this on both the inside and outside of your screen frame. - Repeat on the opposite side of your screen.

-- Using a drill with a 2.5mm bit, drill where you have marked on the inside through to the middle of the profile. - Do the same from the outside to the middle.
+- Using a drill with the 2.5mm bit, drill where you have marked on the inside through to the middle of the profile. - Do the same from the outside to the middle.
 Ensure the hole meets by taking the drill bit all the way through.

-Tip: You can drill from just one side all the way through the profile but the above ensures the holes remain straight and will give the best result
+Tip: You can drill from just one side all the way through the profile but the above ensures the holes remain straight and will give the best result.

-- Enlarge the holes with a 3.5mm drill hit. - Repeat on both sides of the screen.
+- Enlarge the holes with a 3.5mm drill bit. - Repeat on both sides of the screen.